-I love figs. Every year, I patiently wait until late summer when fresh figs start showing up in my health food store’s produce section.
+I love figs. Every year, I patiently wait until late summer early fall when fresh figs start showing up in my health food store’s produce section.
 I’m not sure what it is about figs that I love.
 I don’t like dried figs — only fresh.
 It must be that they are one of the produce items that we literally cannot get year round.
 They truly are only available, at least here in Colorado, when they are in season.
 California figs are in season from June through late September.
 They start showing up on grocery store shelves here in mid-to late July most years.

 The taste and texture of fresh figs are nothing less than unique.
 I think the texture is one of the things I love.
 The flesh is soft, but the seeds are super crunchy.
 Figs are an excellent source of potassium and calcium, as well as dietary fiber.
 I did not know that fig leaves are sometimes used for culinary applications and they are actually helpful for diabetics.
 According to The World’s Healthiest Foods: